-Hate ’em or love ’em, the Kardashians are everywhere.
+Love ’em or hate ’em, the Kardashians are everywhere.
 The family’s obsessive need to be in the spotlight fuels their careers, but their ignorance pisses a lot of people off, too.
-Most recently, Kim Kardashian West was accused of cultural appropriation (again) after she posted a pic sporting braids that she called ‘Bo Derek braids’ on social media.
+Most recently, Kim Kardashian West was accused of cultural appropriation (again) after she wore Fulani braids—a Black hairstlye—to the MTV Movie & TV Awards on June 16.

-On Snapchat over the weekend, Kim shared a vid of her new hair and said, “So guys I did Bo Derek braids, and I’m really into it,” referencing the actor Bo Derek who wore the hairstyle in the 1979 film 10.
+Back in February, Kim shared a vid of her new hair on Snapchat and said, “So guys I did Bo Derek braids, and I’m really into it,” referencing the actor Bo Derek who wore the hairstyle in the 1979 film 10.
 The reality star also posted several shots of her hair on Instagram, which drew lots of criticism from followers.

 “They are called Fulani braids and Black women in Africa and America have been doing them longer than Bo Derek,” one commenter on Instagram wrote.
 Another replied to the pic saying, “I love you Kim, but please stop with the cultural appropriation.
 You have a LOT of fans that are Black, and it’s disappointing to see you attribute a Black hairstyle to a white woman.”